sirlancelot/vim/README.markdown

 ## Plugins used

 All plugins are placed in the `bundle/` subfolder and are git submodules.
+Each bundle is loaded using [Pathogen][].
 Rather than clutter up the `.vim` root folder, my personal additions have been placed either in the `*vimrc.vim` or `personal/`

   - [Coffee-Script](https://github.com/kchmck/vim-coffee-script)
   - [Fugitive](https://github.com/tpope/vim-fugitive)